Skip to content

 Specify it → Run it

 This is what StateWORKS does.
-Using proven and theoretically sound finite state machine concepts, the implementer fully specifies the behavior, in detail but at a high level, without assuming that it will be coded.
-He creates a model of unlimited complexity for the whole system, but using small state machines; each with a well-defined task; each easily designed and understood.
+Using proven and theoretically sound finite state machine concepts, the implementer fully specifies the behavior in detail, but at a high level, without assuming that it will be coded.
+They create a model of unlimited complexity for the whole system, but using small state machines—each with a well-defined task, each easily designed and understood.
 The development system (IDE) provides various features for testing at the design stage.
 Then the model is simply loaded into the system and run.
 It may take a few hours of tuning, but nothing like the weeks of “testing” that are common in these areas.
 And, of course, we believe that software cannot wear out in use, so why should it require a huge “maintenance” effort?

-Our basic rule is - never write complex code.
-Don’t try to automate it, either, but avoid the problem altogether.
+Our basic rule is: never write complex code.
+Do not try to automate it either—avoid the problem altogether.

 StateWORKS enforces a strict separation between data handling and control flow.
-But the control flow, through the “actions” of the various finite state machines, is responsible for the data handling routines, which have to be written with normal tools such as C++ development systems.
+However, the control flow, through the “actions” of the various finite state machines, is responsible for invoking the data-handling routines, which must be written with standard tools such as C++ development systems.
 The same applies to input/output functions, for which we provide a very comprehensive class library.

-The essential point is that very complex projects fail because it is impossible for the designers to handle behavior in all possible situations - not just the “sunny day” scenario represented by common “use cases”, but situations with multiple failures.
+The essential point is that very complex projects fail because it is impossible for designers to handle behavior in all possible situations—not just the “sunny day” scenario represented by common “use cases”, but also situations involving multiple failures.
 Large systems can never be fully tested to ensure coverage of all possibilities.

-The “skeleton” that StateWORKS provides for a project deals with behavior - where systems can often fail due to unexpected inputs - and also with the monitoring of all data handling routines.
-These can always be made reliable by careful development and testing, in the classical way.
+The “skeleton” that StateWORKS provides for a project deals with behavior—where systems can often fail due to unexpected inputs—and also with the monitoring of all data-handling routines.
+These can always be made reliable through careful development and testing, in the classical way.
 Behavior cannot!

-2. The StateWORKS design process is in fact a tool for exploring requirements and expressing them in such fine detail that software can be generated without further human coding.
-Our multimode editors permit full complexity to be easily managed.
+2. The StateWORKS design process is, in fact, a tool for exploring requirements and expressing them in such fine detail that software can be generated without further human coding.
+Our multimode editors allow full complexity to be managed easily.

-3. StateWORKS can deal effectively with very large and very complex systems by using large numbers of state machines in a well-managed hierarchical structure: 50 or more state machines in a single processor are not uncommon.
-In this way, complexity is managed, and almost all bugs are eliminated in the design process: not left to a “testing and commissioning” phase or for “maintenance”.
+3. StateWORKS can deal effectively with very large and complex systems by using large numbers of state machines in a well-managed hierarchical structure: 50 or more state machines in a single processor are not uncommon.
+In this way, complexity is controlled, and almost all bugs are eliminated during the design process—not left to a “testing and commissioning” phase or for “maintenance”.

-4. StateWORKS has been around for several years, has been applied to a wide variety of projects, and is very reliable.
+4. StateWORKS has been around for several years, has been applied to a wide variety of projects, and is highly reliable.

 To learn about StateWORKS features in detail, you can study our book or explore the website.
 The development system can be downloaded for free and used to study all the provided examples.